 Pickled garlic?
 You bet!
 This simple pickled garlic clove recipe is made by adding whole peeled garlic cloves to a flavorful brine.
 Use almost any type of clear vinegar—white, red or cider vinegar.
-Serve as part of an antipasti spread or chop and add to pasta salad, vinaigrettes or stir-fries.
-Use the freshest garlic you can find to make the best pickles.

 If you are looking to start fermenting your own vegetables, the Korean dish kimchi is a great place to start.
 It's easy to make, and fermentation takes just a few days.
 Once you have kimchi on hand, serve this healthy dish along with any meal, as an ingredient in stir-fries, stews, savory pancakes and more, or as a condiment to liven up grain bowls, tacos, sandwiches—and the list goes on!